Vonshad/Offensive_Sec/EN_writeups/linux/Mirai_HTB.md

 While this box was easy, I guess we can take it as a warning about our minimally protected IoT devices.
 I strongly encourage you to read about the Mirai botnet or listen to [Jack Rhysider's Darknet Diaries episode on internet exposed objects](https://darknetdiaries.com/episode/31/).
 In this episode, Jack Rhysider and his guest discusses hacks on printers, Chromecasts, and more.

-Furthermore, this box forced us to look at ways to recover a deleted file on a USB stick, which was a very nice way of challenging us to gain the root flag.
+Furthermore, this box forced us to look at ways to recover a deleted file from a USB stick, which was a very nice way of challenging us before giving the root flag.

 All in all, an easy box but one that proves to be interesting and forced us out of our usual comfort zones regarding flags.